rohitramkumar/GridPicker/README.md

 GridPicker gridPicker = (GridPicker) findViewById(R.id.sample_picker);
 ```

-3. (Optional) Use the method `setClickListeners` to attach onClickListeners to your widget.
+3. Use the method `setClickListeners` to attach onClickListeners to your widget.

 ```
 gridPicker.setClickListeners(mClickListener);